python-monty/DataViz_Final_Project/README.md

 I'm not sure how to use the actions in one viz to change data in another at this point.

-## Milestones
+## Milestones (readdressed)
-week 9 - Complete design concept

-week 10 - Clean up bugs in existing Line and Scatter plot
+week 13 - Link Line and Scatter Plots

-week 11 - Link Line graph to scatter plot

-week 12 - Begin creating the bar graph

-week 13 - Complete the bar graph

-week 14 - Link the scatter plot to the bar graph
+week 14 - Create bar graph and link to Scatter Plot

-week 15 - Add any new functionality if possible
+week 15 - Clean up formatting/Fix Bugs

 week 16 - Fix bugs/Finish/Present Project